DeskproApps/shopify/SETUP.md

 Shopify App Setup
 ===

-To install the Shopify app you'll first need to create an API access token.
+Follow these steps to install and configure the Shopify app using either an Access Token or OAuth credentials.

+## Using Access Token

 Head over to your Shopify store and login to the store admin.

 From the store admin dashboard, navigate to the "Settings" page using the button in the bottom left.